raspberrypilearning/documenting-your-code/en/step_7.md

 ### Install Sphinx

+--- task ---

-+ Open a command prompt
+Open a command prompt

+--- /task ---

+--- task ---

-+ Use `pip3` to install the `Sphinx` module
+Use `pip3` to install the `Sphinx` module

 [[[generic-python-installing-with-pip]]]

+--- /task ---

 ### Create a Sphinx project site

 Sphinx includes a quick start utility which will create a template sphinx project.

+--- task ---

-+ Navigate to your project directory
+Navigate to your project directory

+--- /task ---

+--- task ---

-+ Run the sphinx quick start utility
+Run the sphinx quick start utility

 ```bash
 sphinx-quickstart